sdaniel0319/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-05/2/Activities/13_Reviewing_Crons/Unsolved/README.md

     - What is a shebang?

-    - What two characters should come before the filename of a script?
+    - What two characters should come before the filename of a script when executing it?

     - Jane's script has user and group ownership of a script with `-rw-r--r--` permissions, but she cannot get it to run.
 What must she do to the file before it will run?